apache/airflow/docs/apache-airflow-providers-teradata/operators/teradata.rst

     :end-before: [END howto_teradata_stored_procedure_operator_with_in_inout]

-Alternatively, parameters can be passed as keyword arguments using a dictionary as well.

-.. exampleinclude:: /../../tests/system/providers/teradata/example_teradata_call_sp.py
-    :language: python
-    :start-after: [START howto_teradata_stored_procedure_operator_with_dict_inout]
-    :end-before: [END howto_teradata_stored_procedure_operator_with_dict_inout]

 Assume a stored procedure exists in the database that looks like this:

     .. code-block:: sql

         REPLACE PROCEDURE
         TEST_PROCEDURE (IN val_in INTEGER, OUT val_out INTEGER)
           BEGIN
             DECLARE cur1 CURSOR WITH RETURN FOR SELECT * from DBC.DBCINFO ORDER BY 1 ;
             DECLARE cur2 CURSOR WITH RETURN FOR SELECT infodata, infokey from DBC.DBCINFO order by 1 ;
             open cur1 ;
             open cur2 ;
-          val_out := val_in * 2;
+            set val_out = val_in * 2;
           END;
         /

 This stored procedure accepts a single integer argument, val_in, and outputs